FB

 Sergio Raez Villanueva

 Sergio Raez Villanueva returns as one of the most proven athletes in the field and a past champion.
+He knows this course well and consistently performs at the front.

-• 2024 BMO Vancouver Marathon champion in 2:22:45
+• 1st at 2024 BMO Vancouver Marathon, 2:22:45

-• 2023 Canadian champion in 2:23:21
+• 2023 BMO Vancouver Marathon Canadian Champion, 2:23:21

 Louis Marmar Maruk

 Louis Marmar Maruk represents VFAC and has shown consistent strength across Vancouver-area races.
+He has steady half marathon form and moves up in distance with confidence.

-• 1st at Great Trek Half Marathon 2025 in 1:10:20
+• 1st at Great Trek Half Marathon 2025, 1:10:20

 • 1:11:06 at First Half 2024